chlazaris/Nextflow_training/nextflow_cheatsheet.md

 }
 ```

-Now, order to run the workflow after having Nextflow installed, you need
+Now, in order to run the workflow after having Nextflow installed, you need
 to run the following: `nextflow run main.nf` where `main.nf` is the name
 of the script containing the code above.